 Spoon half the batter into the pre-pared loaf pan, sprinkle with half the cinnamon/brown sugar mixture, spoon remaining batter on top, sprinkle the remaining cinnamon/brown sugar mixture on top of the batter.

-Bake for approximately.
+Bake until baked through, test for doneness with a toothpick.
 Eat warm or room temperature.

 Why soak raisins?

 Because raisins are dry if not soaked then they will absorb the liquid from the batter which will make the baked product less moist and that is not what we want.
 Therefore soaking raisins before adding them into the recipe will keep this from happening.